Open-NC/reentry-resources-hub/README.md

 ## Basic architecture

 The server side is implemented via Express.
-The public site is rendered on the server, so client-side code for that part is minimal.
+The public site is a Universal React App rendered on the server on initial request, and subsequent requests are rendered by the client.
 The administrative front end is a React app built using [create-react-app](https://github.com/facebookincubator/create-react-app) and Bootstrap.
 We've integrated that with the server based on [this blog post](https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/).